 Meals on Wheels of Solano County has been delivering meals to homebound seniors in Benicia, Dixon, Fairfield, Rio Vista, Suisun, Vacaville and Vallejo since 1977.
 Our registered dietitian plans all of the menus.
 All of our meals meet 1/3 of the daily basic nutritional requirements for older adults, follow the 2010 Dietary Guidelines for Americans, and meet state regulations for food safety and sanitation.
 We strive to limit sodium to less than 750 milligrams per meal, limit the calories from fat, serve whole grains, vegetables and fresh fruits for fiber.
 All meals are prepared and packaged fresh at our central kitchen in Suisun City, California.

-- $31,172 Total value of donated volunteer hours at Congregate Dining Sites.
+- $23,715 Total value of donated volunteer hours & facility usage at Congregate Dining Sites.

 To provide nutritious meals, daily contact from a dedicated volunteer and to support independence while promoting the social, physical, and emotional well-being of seniors.

 To ensure that “No Senior goes Hungry”

 - We respect the dignity and diversity of each person we serve and of those who volunteer and work for us.

 - We are responsible stewards of all resources that the community entrusts to us.